Select highlights in the history of

 2002 • With Foundation support, rheumatology and cardiology researchers in Duke’s Department of Medicine conduct a genetic ascertainment on five generations of the Spaulding family, one of the oldest existing extended families in the United States, for osteoarthritis and early-onset coronary disease.

 2003 • Publications receiving Foundation support this year include Metamorphoses: Memoirs of a Life in Medicine, by Dr. William G. Anlyan, and photodocumentaries of the Roanoke, Tar-Pamlico, and Cape Fear River basins.
 A handful of documentary films are also funded, including Tobacco Money Feeds My Family, Been Rich All My Life and Mana—beyond belief.

-2006 • On the occasion of its fiftieth anniversary, the Biddle Foundation has awarded more than $34 million.
+2006 • On the occasion of its 50th anniversary, the Biddle Foundation has awarded more than $34 million in grants.

 2007 • Grants to Duke University’s Nasher Museum of Art include advance support for the blockbuster show, “El Greco to Velázquez: Art During the Reign of Philip III,” which opened in the fall of 2008.

-2008 • HAND (Health Arts Network at Duke) celebrates its thirtieth anniversary.
-Launched by MDBF trustee Dr. James H. Semans to bring the arts into Duke Hospital, the program has become a national model for integrating the arts into a healthcare setting.
+2008 • HAND (Health Arts Network at Duke) celebrates its 30th anniversary.
+Launched by founding trustee and chairman Dr. James H. Semans to bring the arts into Duke Hospital, the program has become a national model for integrating the arts into a healthcare setting.

 2009 • In honor of lifelong arts advocate Ella Fountain Pratt, the Foundation awards a grant to the Durham Arts Council to support the gallery named in her honor, the 25th anniversary of the Emerging Artists Awards (which she helped create), and a celebration of her life and legacy.
 In addition, a grant to the North Carolina Museum of Art supports the Mary D.B.T.
 Semans Garden at its new building.